Dynamics of weighted backward shifts on certain analytic function spaces: Linear dynamics of

-In this section, we characterize the hypercyclicity, mixing and chaos of the backward shift $\lambda B$ on $\mathcal{H}_{a,b}$.
-These results resemble to those of weighted backward shifts on $\ell^2$.
-The following estimates on the norms of monomials will be used in the characterizations of the hypercyclicity properties of $\lambda B$.
+In this section, we characterize the hypercyclicity, mixing, and chaos of $B_{w}$ on $\ell^p_{a,b}$ and $c_{0,a,b}$.
+The following estimates on the norms of monomials will be used in the characterizations of the hypercyclicity properties of $B_{w}$.

+\begin{proposition} Assume that the conditions in Theorem \ref{decomposition} hold.
+Then, $\ell^p_{a,b}$ contains all the polynomials densely, $1\leq p<\infty$.
+Also,